rasmusab/officialcocktails/officialcocktails.com/content/cocktails/americano.md

 - **Stir:** Stir the cocktail well with a long-handled spoon to ensure that all the ingredients are fully mixed and the flavors are well-blended.
 - **Glassware:** Serve the Americano cocktail in a large rocks glass or tumbler over ice.

-## Alcohol-free alternative to a Americano
+## Alcohol-free alternative to the Americano

 A possible alcohol free alternative to an Americano could be the Italian soda.
 The Italian soda is a refreshing and light drink that features sparkling water or soda water, flavored syrup, and fresh fruit.
 It can be made in a variety of flavors such as raspberry, blackberry, peach, vanilla, or lemon.
 To create a classic Italian soda, start by filling a tall glass with ice, adding 1-2 tablespoons of the chosen syrup, and then fill the glass with soda water.
 Stir gently and add fresh fruit slices on top.
 This beverage is a perfect option for those who want a flavorful and bubbly drink without the addition of alcohol.